 5. Ingredients

 Like every other food label, every pet food product must contain a section detailing all the ingredients used in the product.
-The ingredients must be mentioned in their common names.
-They need to be arranged in descending order based on their weight in the product.
-They need to be presented in the same font type and size.
+List the ingredients by their common names.
+Plus, arrange them in descending order by weight in the product, and present them in the same font type and size.

 6. Statement of nutritional adequacy

-All pet food products that are labelled as treats, snacks, or supplements are not mandated to have a nutritional adequacy statement on their labels.
-However, there’s no restriction to having this statement on the label.
-The statement should include a line explaining how the line can meet the animal’s daily nutrient need for the given life stage.
-FDA deems a pet product unsafe if it claims to be “complete”, “balanced”, and “100% nutritious” which suggests a product is suitable for sole nourishment when in reality it’s not.
+Pet food products labelled as treats, snacks, or supplements do not need to include a nutritional adequacy statement on their labels.
+However, there’s no restriction on having this statement on the label.
+The statement should include a line explaining how the line can meet the animal’s daily nutrient needs for the given life stage.
+FDA deems a pet product unsafe if it claims to be “complete”, “balanced”, and “100% nutritious”, which suggests a product is suitable for sole nourishment when in reality it’s not.

 If you want to label it as a “complete and balanced” pet food, you have to substantiate this nutritional adequacy by either of these two steps:

-Products that meet these profiles should henceforth include the words “(Name of product) is formulated to meet the nutritional levels established by the AAFCO (Dog/Cat) Food Nutrient Profiles
+- The first method formulates the pet food with all the ingredients needed to provide nutrient levels that meet an established profile.
+Currently, manufacturers use the AAFCO Dog or Cat Food Nutrient Profiles.
+Products that meet these profiles must include the statement: “(Name of product) is formulated to meet the nutritional levels established by the AAFCO (Dog/Cat) Food Nutrient Profiles.”

-1. The second method involves testing the product using the AAFCO Feeding Trial Protocol.
-In this, the product is fed to dogs or cats under strict guidelines and found to provide proper nutrition.
+- The second method involves testing the product using the AAFCO Feeding Trial Protocol.
+In this, the product is fed to dogs or cats under strict guidelines.
+It’s also found to provide proper nutrition.

 A few products also meet the stringent nutritional needs “for all life stages”

-For the products that do not meet either of these methods or life stages, they should state “This product is intended for intermittent or supplemental feeding only” unless the product is identified as “snack”, “supplement” or “treat”.
+Suppose products do not meet either of these methods or life stages.
+In that case, state on the label: “This product is intended for intermittent or supplemental feeding only,” unless the label identifies the product as a “snack,” “supplement,” or “treat.”

 7. Feeding directions